adilsaid64/adilsaid64/README.md

 <a href="https://www.linkedin.com/in/adil-s64/" target="_blank"><img src="https://img.shields.io/badge/LinkedIn-%230077B5.svg?&style=flat-square&logo=linkedin&logoColor=white" alt="LinkedIn"></a>

 I am an enthusiastic Data Scienctist with a pasion for Mathematics, Statistic and Machine Learning.
-I constantly engaging in real-life projects to develop practical skills and gain valuable experiences.
+I am constantly engaging in real-life projects to develop practical skills, expose my self to new theoretical statistics concepts and gain valuable experiences.
 My passion lies in leveraging the knowledge I acquire to solve a wide range of problems and provide data-driven solutions in any context.

-With a BSc H degree in Mathematics under my belt, I have successfully completed over five distinct projects, equipping myself with a versatile skill set and extensive expertise that I confidently apply as a Data Scientist.
+With a BSc H degree in Mathematics and having successfully completed over five distinct projects, I have developed skills and gained experience that I confidently apply as a Data Scientist.
 My goal is to continue expanding my knowledge and making a meaningful impact through data analysis and machine learning techniques.

 ## Skills